1. Common understanding

 Please avoid tight or transparent clothing.

-Loose clothing is advised for sitting in the shrine room if you participate in morning and evening chants and it’s ideal if you can wear white for the chants, if not, it’s not a matter of life and death.
+Loose clothing is advised for sitting in the shrine room if you participate in morning and evening chants and it’s ideal if you can wear white for the chants, however it is not mandatory.

 8. Daytime visitors

-For one of our monastics to show you our premises, there is no need to book an appointment in advance.
+If you want, one of our monastics to show you the premises.
+There is no need to book an appointment in advance for one day visits.

 9. Overnight guests

-Please contact us well in advance by email, stating your motivation and desired period.
+We do allow overnight guests however, we request that you contact us well in advance by email and by filling out the registration from.
+Please state your motivation for wanting to come here and the desired period.
 We will get in touch with you to evaluate the options.
-During your stay, you will be considered a member of the sangha (i.e. you must follow the monastic schedule).
+During your stay, you will be considered a member of the sangha so you must follow the monastic schedule.

-Kindly note that we offer very basic accommodation and are located on the highway, meaning this experience is for the interested seeker of the Dhamma.
+Kindly note that we offer very basic accommodation and we are located on the highway, meaning this experience is for the interested seeker of the Dhamma.
+Please arrive at the monastery before 5:00 p.m..
+For those of you who are sensitive to noise, we recommend bringing silicone earplugs to facilitate sleeping.

-We work with various international universities and companies, offering motivated groups of up to 30 participants, specific programs to experience the monastic life.
-The stay lasts usually around 3 days.
-Teachers interested in taking their students are asked to prepare their students well in advance on the uniqueness of the monastery, its Theravada lineage and basic Buddhist knowledge (see also publications and social media).
+We can accommodate larger groups of up to 30 people with specific programs to experience the monastic lifestyle.
+We often arrange such experiences for local and international universities and companies .
+The duration of a stay of this kind is usually around 3 – 4 days.
+Dhamma and meditation teachers interested in bringing their students are asked to prepare them in advance on the uniqueness of the monastery, its Theravada lineage and basic Buddhist knowledge.

-To cover basic expenses for your stay and the upkeep of the monastery, we will kindly ask you to contribute with a basic donation (currently around 25 USD per person/day).
+To cover basic expenses for your stay and for the upkeep of the monastery, we kindly ask you to contribute a donation of 25 USD per person/day.

-If you would like to top this up with an additional donation, we will appreciate it very much, but please do not worry about it if your budget is tight.
+If you would like to top this up with an additional donation, we would appreciate it very much, but please do not worry about it if your budget is tight.
+Please, before your visit, make sure you fill out the visitor request form below and you e-mail it to [email protected].
+Thank you.

 10. What to bring